-The Company has appealed to Inland Revenue Department challenging the disallowance of expenses on Self Assessment Income Tax Return of the FY 2072-73 and additional demand of tax Rs.
-2,413,333 made by Large Taxpayers Office for administrative review.
-The management considers no significant obligation that would arise that would be required to be provided for.
-Any tax claim will be directly charged to accumulated profit as per its practice.
+The Company has appealed to Revenue Tribunal challenging the disallowance of expenses on Self-Assessment Income Tax Return for the FY 2072-73, 2073-74 and 2074-75.
+The appeals arise due to an additional income tax demand/claim of Rs.
+2,413,333, Rs.
+4,810,246 and Rs.
+2,059,478 respectively as assessed by the Large Taxpayers Office during their administrative review.
+The Company's management believes that it should not incur a significant financial obligation to the Company due to these tax claims.
+If any tax claim does arise, such charges would be directly charged to Company's accumulated profit, in accordance with past practice.